Alexandregiacomellileal/Update-computacional-tool/README.md

-This is the file folder for the article titled "Integrated approach for wind turbine grounding resistance estimation: Bridging clamp-on ground meter, computational simulations, and machine learning".
+# Integrated approach for wind turbine grounding resistance estimation: Bridging clamp-on ground meter, computational simulations, and machine learning.

-# Wind Farm Grounding System Analysis

 ## Overview
-This repository contains files and algorithms for the analysis of the grounding system in a wind farm.
-The proposed solution involves a systematic sequence of tasks, including technical documentation analysis, parameter survey, electrical circuit modeling, sensitivity studies, and machine learning for predicting turbine grounding resistances.
 This repository contains a systematic solution for analyzing the grounding system of a wind turbines.
 The proposed solution involves a sequence of tasks depicted in Fig1.pdf.
 The approach integrates technical documentation analysis, parameter survey, electrical circuit modeling, sensitivity studies, and machine learning to predict turbine grounding resistances.

 ## Methodology